 Qualified and experienced in the juvenile justice system;

 Compassionate towards parents and their concerns; and

 Aggressive and determined to procure the best outcome for children within the criminal process.

 How Our Juvenile Delinquency Attorneys Can Help

 Troxell Law understands how stressed and overwhelmed you may be as a parent.
 That is why we will take the time needed to answer any questions you have about the policies and procedures of the juvenile court.
 We want to make sure you understand how Colorado’s juvenile delinquency laws apply to you and your child.

-By allowing Troxell Law to start work on your child’s criminal matter right away, we can:
+By allowing our Garfield County juvenile delinquency attorneys to start work on your child’s criminal matter right away, we can: